How Long It Takes to See Skin-Changing Results

 For the average adult, it takes around 28 days for skin cells to turn over so, as a general rule of thumb, give your products at least a month of consistent use to kick in before giving up on them (unless of course, you experience effects like irritation or burning, in which you should stop use immediately).
 When it comes to treating specific concerns, however, there are general timelines you can follow.
 Keep scrolling for how long it can take to start seeing results from your skincare routine.

-Anyone who deals with problem skin knows that clearing up clogged pores and acne can be a perplexing process.
+Anyone who deals with acne-prone skin knows that clearing up clogged pores and acne can be a perplexing process.
 Acne can be inflammatory or non-inflammatory, with many different types of pimples within each category.
 There are a multitude of reasons for breakouts, too—oil overproduction, bacteria, hormones, stress, diet—with their severity varying from person to person.
 There’s also the concept of skin purging to consider, the idea that active ingredients can spark a temporary uptick in breakouts when introduced to a routine.
 Because of acne’s ‘it’s complicated’ status, it can be a bit of a guessing game in terms of how long it’ll take for skin to clear.
 For example, if you’re using ingredients that zap bacteria but your issue is actually hormone imbalance, you may have to experiment a bit to see what products work best for you.

 Clarity: 4-6 Weeks